paulc/blescan/README.md

     async device.on_notification(cb, asArrayBuffer?) -> stop_fn
         // Call callback with notification data

-For examples of the scripting API see the `./scripts/` directory
+For examples of the scripting API see exaples section below or the examples in the `./scripts/` directory

 ```